 Since the two criteria are met, the entity is required to allocate all of the variable consideration to License Y. The fixed price of $800 will be recognized as revenue when License X is delivered.
 The standard provides that sales-based royalties should not be included in the transaction price or recognized as revenue until the subsequent sales have been made.
 Therefore, the variable consideration of $1,000 will not be recognized at the transfer of License Y, but as Customer U makes subsequent sales of the license.

 Scenario B- Variable Consideration Allocated on the Basis of Standalone Selling Price

 The contract states that the fixed price of License X is $300 and the price of License Y will be 5 percent of Customer U’s future sales of products that use License Y. The entity estimates the variable consideration (sales-based royalty) to be $1,500.

-Again, the entity determines whether the variable consideration should be allocated to License Y exclusively by analyzing the criteria:
+The entity determines the variable consideration should be allocated to both licenses by analyzing the criteria:

 - The terms of the variable payment intentionally connect to an outcome of satisfying the performance obligation to transfer License Y (5 percent of future sales).

 - Allocating $1,500 entirely to License Y does not represent the consideration the entity would expect to receive because the standalone selling price of $1,000 is significantly lower.

 Since the second criterion is not met, the entity is required to allocate the variable consideration to both licenses.
 License Y is transferred to the customer at contract inception, but License X is transferred three months later.
 The $300 fixed price is allocated between the two licenses according to the relative standalone selling price method.
 At the transfer of License Y, $167 of revenue will be recognized and the remaining $133 will be recognized in three months when License X is transferred.